ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

     }
 ```

 Considering these general cases, it requires much more consideration than it seems at a glance.
-This is a huge addition and there is no need be discussed together with generic-case (of course discussion specified to generic-case is possible).
+This is a huge addition and there are no needs be discussed together with generic-case (of course discussion specified to generic-case is possible).
 This should be discussed later or as a separate proposal.

 ## Controversial points